open-ephys/onix-docs/source/API Reference/clroni/index.rst

    emmulated (e.g. :ref:`test_driver`) or actual (e.g. :ref:`riffa`)
    hardware.

-This will be automatically built when the visual studio solution is built.
+This will be automatically built when the Visual Studio solution is built.
 It can also be built using mono via

 .. code::